spitschan/ShapeToolbox/doc/source/overview.rst

 perturbed by different kinds of modulation.
 The modulations include sinusoidal components, filtered noise, Gaussian bumps and dents, and other, user-defined perturbations.
-User-defined perturbations include using matrices and images as bump maps, as well as perturbations defined by user-provided functions.
+User-defined perturbations include using matrices and images as height maps, as well as perturbations defined by user-provided functions.
 All parameters for the different perturbations are provided by the user, so one can easily produce parametrically varying shapes for experiment purposes.